TanakornKulsri/iRAP_RMRC/README.md

 ```

 ## Raspberry PI4 Setup
-For iRAP RMRC Robot we use raspberry PI4 ,that is embeaded computer .This section will explain how to setup it.
+For iRAP RMRC Robot we use raspberry PI4 ,that is embedded computer.This section will explain how to setup it.

 Ubuntu 20.04 Mate Image : https://releases.ubuntu-mate.org/20.04/arm64/